Autarch-s/InterstellarFN-Open-Source-Free/README.md

 ## Status

 -Anti-Cheats

     -Easy Anti Cheat (EAC): UD

     -Battle Eye (BE): UD

 -Fortnite Update

-    -Patch 14.10 has released and has changed/hidden the getobjectname/fnamepool function, without this the cheat will not function
+    -Patch 14.10 has released and has changed/hidden the getobjectname/fnamepool function, without this the cheat will not function at all.

     -Status: Updating...